Before you plan your stay abroad, look at this website, the Moodle, and, if possible, visit the How to English Week workshop!

 a) Studying Abroad in Europe: Erasmus+

-If you're interested in going abroad with our Erasmus+ cooperation, you can find information here. https://www.uni-bielefeld.de/studium/studierende/international/go-out/erasmus-plus/
+If you're interested in going abroad with our Erasmus+ cooperations, you can find information under this link.
+There you will find a list with the Erasmus+ cooperations of this faculty.

 Please also look at the information offered by our International Office.